 Prior to a gig that me and MBH would be attending in the evening at the 02 Arena in London, we decided to have lunch in Kensington and try out Launceston Place.
 Hearing that Tristan Welch had left the helm as head chef, replaced by Tim Allen earlier in the year (who himself had worked at the 2 starred Whatley Manor for seven years) intrigued me further to see what this newly awarded Michelin starred restaurant had to offer.
 Promising "traditional British dishes with a twist.
 Dishes combine excellent British ingredients and are served at the table with a touch of theatre."
 This seemed to be an elaborate way of offering a Modern British affair, a term I have begun to dread with a number of restaurants jumping on this bandwagon.

-this affluent area.
+Upon arriving at the restaurant it had a sense of grandeur, and was definitely not out of place inthis affluent area.
 The monotone exterior may have been slightly intimidating, but once entering, soft furnishings and neutral interiors were on show giving the restaurant some comfort in an atmosphere of which anyone would be deemed as welcome.
 Once seated we were bombarded with the hard-backed wine list, market and set lunch menus.

 Due to it's location, the wines were on the dearer side, looking at £32.00 and up for the majority of the wines offered.
 Hearing that they had won "Best Wine List at the Tatler Restaurant Awards" the list had a mixture of wines from new, emerging wine areas, as well as old world wines from classically acclaimed regions.
 We were eventually swung by a Sauvignon Blanc from the Palliser Estate in Martinborough, New Zealand priced at £37.00- containing passion fruit and floral notes, with only slight acidity made it an easy-drinking wine.
 With our table full of menus and cramped into the corner of the restaurant, the canapes and water promptly arrived shortly after.
 Although, slightly uncomfortable these delectable morsels improved the situation- hot choux buns, filled with a rich, deep bechamel sauce were divine.
 Parmesan bonbons equally packed a salty punch, golden brown and crisp served on a spoon with wild mushroom puree was an absolute triumph.
 A wonderful way to open this gastronomic masterclass.
 Swiftly offered after was the amuse bouche, of curried lentils served with a cauliflower foam.
 The lentils were spiced delicately, but had a wonderful kick of cumin and coriander.
 The sweet and creamy foam acted as a perfect accompaniment to another superb dish.